ringingmaster/ringingmaster-persist/README.md

 Conversion of domain objects into XML serialisation format.
-Continence classes and methods to handle writing of the serialisation format to the file system.
+Convenience classes and methods to handle writing of the serialisation format to the file system.

 ## IMPORTANT